Hummelt/Capstone-Project/README.md

 ### Conclusion: Demographic relationship between customers

-- The strongest class of the 7 generated sub-segments is active customers with high spending, followed by "hot" customers which high spending, which is a good sign for the business.
+- The strongest class of the 7 generated sub-segments is active customers with high spending, followed by "hot" customers which high spending, which is a good sign for the Olist's business.
 - Active customers with high and low spending placed the most orders, followed by "hot" customers.
 - Active customers are also the biggest groups in terms of head count.
 - Inactive customers represent in each chart the smallest proportion.